Starships (miniatures)

 Starships is a miniatures line published by Superior Models, Inc.

 Gameplay

-Starships is a line of models that were intended for the Starfleet Wars miniatures rules but can used with any science fiction wargames or rule systems.
+Starships is a line of models that were intended for the Starfleet Wars miniatures rules but can be used with any science fiction wargames or rule systems.

 Reception

 Steve Jackson reviewed Starships in The Space Gamer No. 30.
 Jackson commented that "Highly recommended for space-miniatures fans - especially those who can paint well enough to do justice to the details."